 - A fine scale is usually seen.
 The eruption is often polymorphic, with lesions at different stages of development.

-- PLC usually develop subacutely, over days.
-It is also distributed over the trunk, buttocks, and proximal extremities.
+- PLC is usually distributed over the trunk, buttocks, and proximal extremities.
+It may also occur on the hands, feet, face and scalp.

 - The spots look less angry and are covered with a firm shiny scale.
 The scale, covering the top of a spot, can be scraped off as a single chunk, to reveal a shiny brownish surface underneath.